List of Monica and Friends characters: Mr. Xavier and Ms. Xarlene

+Mr. Renato and Doctor Silvia

+Milena, Binho and Sol's parents.
+Doctor Siliva (sometimes known just as Ms. Silvia) is a veterinary and does volunteer work at animal shelters, and is very dedicated in raising her three children.
+Mr. Renato works as an advertiser, he is fun-loving, creative and has a geek side, having an interest in collecting action figures.

 Nutty Ned

 Nutty Ned (Louco, lit.
-Crazy (Man)) is a completely nonsense and unreasonable character.
+Crazy (Man) Licurgo Orival Umbelino Cafiaspirino de Oliveira) is a completely nonsense and unreasonable character.
 Apparently, lives in a hospice nearby to Jimmy Five's house.
 Often disturbs the boy with surreal adventures that lead him to madness.